chooyan-eng/crop_your_image/README.md

 - `aspectRatio` can be changed dynamically via setter of `CropController.aspectRatio`. (see below)
 - `initialSize` is the initial size of cropping area. `1.0` (or `null`, by default) fits the size of image, which means cropping area extends as much as possible. `0.5` would be the half.
 This value is also referred when `aspectRatio` changes via `CropController.aspectRatio`.
 - `initialArea` is the initial `Rect` of cropping area based on actual image data.
+- `initialAreaBuilder` is the callback to decide initial `Rect` of cropping area based on viewport of `Crop` itself. `Rect` of `Crop` is passed as an argument of the callback.
 - `withCircleUi` flag is to decide the shape of cropping UI.
 If `true`, `aspectRatio` is automatically set `1.0` and the shape of cropping UI would be circle.
 Note that this flag does NOT affect to the result of cropping image.
 If you want cropped images with circle shape, call `CropController.cropCircle` instead of `CropController.crop`.
 - `baseColor` is the color of the mask widget which is placed over the cropping editor.
 - `maskColor` is the color of the base color of the cropping editor.
+- `radius` configures the corner radius of cropping area.
 - `onMoved` callback is called when cropping area is moved regardless of its reasons. `newRect` of argument is current `Rect` of cropping area.
 - `onStatusChanged` callback is called when status of Crop is changed.
 - `cornerDotBuilder` is the builder to build Widget placed at corners.
 The builder passes `size` which widget must follow and `edgeAlignment` which indicates the position.